bartificer/programming-by-stealth/docs/pbs40.md

 At the end of the previous instalment I set the challenge of creating a web form for entering details about movies for some kind of movie database.
 I left the assignment intentionally vague and open-ended so you could really let your imagination run wild.

-Because the assignment was so open-ended, everyone’s solution is going to be very different, so my sample solution really is a sample, and it may look nothing like what you came up with.
+Because the assignment was so open-ended, everyone’s solution is going to be very different.
+My sample solution really is a sample, and it may look nothing like what you came up with.
 Anyhow, below is my code, and you can find a copy in this instalment’s ZIP file as `pbs39-challenge-sampleSollution/pbs39-challenge.html`:

 ```html
 <!DOCTYPE HTML>